 After the new pieces have been welded onto the car, the technician will sand everything down, prime it, and paint it as needed.

-This is the second factor that has an impact on overall costing after labor costs.
+This is the second factor that has an impact on the overall cost after labor costs.
 Like Labor cost, the equipment cost is also different from one another.

 One can use slip-on panels or full panels to replace the rocker panels.
 A slip-on panel replaces the existing rocker panel instead of removing and replacing the entire panel.
 The quality of the panels used greatly influences the cost, quality, and value of the project.